joeyGold1/DevOps-Course-Starter/README.md

 $ cp .env.template .env
 ```

-### Trello Dependencies
+### Azure Dependencies
 To run the app, you will need to:
-1. Create a Trello account
-2. Create an API Key for Trello
+1. Create an Azure CosmosDB for MongoDB database instance
- - Create a Trello Power Up (https://trello.com/power-ups/admin)
- - Generate a new API key (shows as an option after creating the Power Up)
-3. Create a API Token for Trello from the “Token” link on the page where your API key is displayed:
-4. Create a board
+2. Create a collection in the database
-5. Create 3 lists on the board
-6. Open dev tools and view network requests.
-Filter by 'lists'
-7. View the response to the request at /1/board/...
-8. Copy the id (as board id) and from lists, copy the id of each list
-9. Enter all of these into your .env file
+3. Get a connection string
+4. Add the connection string, database name and collection name to the .env file.

 ## Running the App Using Docker (Recommended)
 The above dependencies are sufficient for running the app in a Docker Container using the instructions below: